toeb/cmakepp/README.md

 		* [access to a list of all defined targets](#target_list)
 		* easier access to target properties
 		*
-	* other things like web queries, packing and unpacking,...
+	* other things like web queries
 	* [implementation notes](#implementation_notes)
 NOTE: the list is incomplete
 # <a name="icmake"></a>Interactive CMake Shell